finishingcom

 3. Don't call the brown color on pennies "rust"!
 It's not.
 "Rust" means iron oxide -- the corrosion product of steel or iron.
 There is no steel or iron in pennies (with the exception of pennies from 1943, which were steel with a coating of zinc because of the shortage of copper during WWII), so pennies can't rust.

 6. The acidity of the juice has a bit to do with it, but salt has a bigger effect.
 You can "clean" a penny a little bit and very slowly with lemon juice or vinegar (mild acids), but put a dash of salt in the lemon juice and the penny will turn orange with a quick rub.
-People say that ketchup and taco sauce are good cleaners for pennies, but read the ingredients: "Tomatoes, Vinegar, Salt, . . . "
+People say that ketchup and taco sauce are good cleaners for pennies, but read the ingredients: "Tomatoes, Vinegar, Salt . . . "

 7. Your teacher probably doesn't fully understand this subject.
 It is very complicated to understand why salt plays such an important part in dissolving the tarnish, yet the salt won't work without the acid.
 One explanation, which is not exactly correct nor completely wrong, is that salt plus acid makes hydrochloric acid, which is a quite powerful acid.

 8. The purpose of this experiment is not to get the "right" answer, because there isn't one!
 The strength of juices varies by season, and the country where they were grown, and the ripeness of each individual fruit.
 Plus, fruit juices contain hundreds of different chemicals that complex, chelate, sequester, buffer, and otherwise make the results of your experiment variable.
 Coke & Pepsi are secret formulations; we don't even know what is in them!
-Someone may claim that the acid in soft drinks is doing the tarnish removal, but when they don't even know what else is in them, how can that be anything but a guess?
+Someone may claim that the acid in soft drinks is what is doing the tarnish removal, but when they don't even know what else is in them, how can that be anything but a guess?

 9. What you should learn from the experiment is a piece of "the scientific method".
 Before you do anything else, get a notebook or composition pad for the experiment and number the pages so you won't be tempted to rip a page out if you later don't like what you wrote earlier.
 This is called a lab book.
 Then use a pen, not a pencil, because you don't want to be able to erase anything.
 Then write down everything you do in setting up the experiment, and everything you see, smell, hear, or otherwise observe.
 Keep jotting down the date and time as you do this.
 If you accidentally drop your chewing gum into the vinegar bowl, write it down because it might affect the results and be a relevant observation (how are we to know?).
 If you have written something that you think is completely wrong and you should remove it, strike it through once but leave it legible.

 10. Remember the difference between "observations" and theories / explanations / hypotheses / conclusions.
 What sets observations apart from the rest?
 You can't change them; they are not opinions or guesses, they are facts!
-If you saw that your penny in vinegar was covered with tiny air bubbles, it doesn't matter whether your classmates' pennies were or not, yours were.
+If you saw that your penny in vinegar was covered with tiny gas bubbles, it doesn't matter whether your classmates' pennies were or not, yours were.
 Period!
 As you rethink your theories and conclusions to account for what you've seen, you never go back and change an observation.
 Your lab book will hopefully get you an A whether your answers were what the teacher expected or not.

-• Letter 779c - tarnish removal and prevention
+• letter 779c - tarnish removal and prevention

-• Letter 1293 - Lab technique & safety, cream of tartar, toothpaste, Microscrub, vinegar + salt, hot sauce, ketchup.
+• letter 1293 - Lab technique & safety, cream of tartar, toothpaste, Microscrub, vinegar + salt, hot sauce, ketchup.

-• Letter 2650 - bleach.
+• letter 2650 - bleach.

-• Letter 2867 - cola, Sprite, lemon juice.
+• letter 2867 - cola, Sprite, lemon juice.

-• Letter 4267 - soy sauce, ketchup, lemon juice + salt, hydrochloric acid, hot sauce.
+• letter 4267 - soy sauce, ketchup, lemon juice + salt, hydrochloric acid, hot sauce.

-• Letter 4361 - Zud, ketchup, vinegar, copper polish.
+• letter 4361 - Zud, ketchup, vinegar, copper polish.

 • Letter 6675 - citric acid, lemon juice